Legal Advice for Compensation Insurance Claims & TPD Payouts

 The police must also be contacted when:

-• The other driver appears to be intoxicated by drugs, alcohol or other substances.
+• A driver appears to be intoxicated by alcohol, drugs, or other substances.

-• The other driver won’t provide their details.
+• The other party won’t provide their details.

-• A driver involved has a disability or impairment.
+• The driver involved has a disability or impairment.

 Get Started Now- It's Free

-5. Exchange Information with the Other Drivers Involved
+5. Exchange Information with the Other Vehicles Involved

-It is mandatory to exchange contact information with other drivers involved in a road incident.
+It is mandatory to exchange contact information with the other driver involved in a road incident.
 We recommend you take these steps when exchanging details.

 Get Other Motorists’ Contact Details